lbbrhzn/ocpp/docs/Charge_automation.md

 Before writing a profile by hand it is worth knowing what the built-in action does, because it is not simply a session-scoped limit.

-On **OCPP 1.6** it first tries a station-wide `ChargePointMaxProfile` on connector 0, the same profile purpose the slider writes. **If the charger accepts it, that is the end of the call.** Only if the charger *rejects* it does the action fall back to a `TxProfile` bound to the running transaction, plus a `TxDefaultProfile` for later sessions.
+On **OCPP 1.6** it first tries a station-wide `ChargePointMaxProfile` on connector 0, the same profile purpose the slider writes. **If the charger accepts it, that is the end of the call.** Only if the charger *rejects* it does the action fall back to a `TxProfile` bound to the running transaction, plus a `TxDefaultProfile` on that connector.
 Which of those happened depends on your charger, and the action reports success either way.

 So on a charger that accepts the station-wide profile, calling this on a short interval repeatedly exercises whatever storage path that firmware uses, and the limit can outlive the transaction rather than being session-scoped.